 Since there doesn’t seem to be a lot of physiological benefits or drawbacks of different meal frequencies, unless you’re a top level athlete, then you might as well use it to your psychological advantage.

 And this is something I do it all the time.

 When it comes to meal frequency I believe wholeheartedly in intermittent fasting.

 For me, that’s a diet structure which keeps me full, satisfied and happy, especially when I’m cutting.

 And it also helps me stay lean a whole lot easier when I’m bulking to put on muscle.
 Best of all, when intermittent fasting is done right it isn’t negative on muscle growth either.

-If you’re interested in using intermittent fasting when building muscle, check out this article:
+If you’re interested in using intermittent fasting when building muscle, check out these articles: